boschmotorsport/WinDarab/wiki/XY-Plot.md

 ### Display Tab

-This tab is used to show all the existing plots, to manage them as well as setting the data source and the Condition, that is applies to the data from the data source.
+This tab is used to show all the existing plots, to manage them as well as setting the data source and the condition, that is applies to the data from the data source.
 ![Display Tab](images/XY&#32;Plot&#32;-&#32;Display.jpg)

 #### Data Source